ysdn2019/Graduates-List/graduates/katrina-kuzyk.md

 ---
 path: /work/esoteria
 graduate: Katrina Kuzyk
-mainimg: /assets/work/kuzyk_katrina_project2_web_main.jpg
+cover: /assets/work/kuzyk_katrina_project2_web_main.jpg
-thumbnailimg: /assets/work/kuzyk_katrina_project2_web_thumbnail.jpg
+thumbnail: /assets/work/kuzyk_katrina_project2_web_thumbnail.jpg
 title: Esoteria
 groupmembers:
-fields: Editorial, Illustration, Print
+category: Editorial, Illustration, Print
 mediumdimensions: magazine, 9"x13"
 description: A magazine exploring higher realms titled after the word ‘esoteric’ which refers to insight of inner spiritual and metaphysical realities.
 The complex philosophical theme is simplified into short articles that range in perspective and are partnered with collages that get the reader into the right mindset to ponder these ideas.
 digitallink: https://www.katrinakuzyk.com/esoteria